LucasEnard/formation-template-python/README.md

     formation:Formation = None

 @dataclass
-class TrainingIrisRequest(Message):
+class TrainingRequest(Message):
     training:Training = None
 ```

-Again, the `FormationRequest` class will be used as a message to read a csv and write in a texte file later on, while the `TrainingIrisRequest` class will be used as a message to interact with the Iris database.
+Again,the `FormationRequest` class will be used as a message to store information from a csv and send it to the [# 8. business process](#8-business-processes), then the `TrainingRequest` class will be used to send information from the [# 8. business process](#8-business-processes) to the multiple operation, to store it into the Iris database or write it down on a .txt file.

 ## 7.3.
 Creating our operations

 Now that we have all the elements we need, we can create our operations.<br>
 Note that any Business Operation inherit from the `grongier.pex.BusinessOperation` class.<br>
 All of our operations will be in the file `src/python/bo.py`, to differentiate them we will have to create multiple classes as seen right now in the file as all the classes for our operations are already there, but of course, almost empty for now.

+When an operation receive a message/request, it will automatically dispatch the message/request to the correct function depending of the type of the message/request specified in the signature of each function.
+If the type of the message/request is not handled, it will be forwarded to the `on_message` function.

 In the `src/python/bo.py` file we have,<br>
 for the imports: